 Programming or written assignments will be assigned frequently.
-It has to be sent through Canvas. .
+It has to be sent through Canvas.
 Duplication of programming or written assignments will not be permitted.
 Duplicated programming assignments as well as the original will be assigned a grade of "F".
+Submission of AI work from Internet is not allowed and not counted.